I love you, I hate you, you've never wanna know what I've been through

 Skye Sweetnam's Tangled Up In Me.
 It's about a girl who has a crush on a guy, but is mean to him in order to win his affections.
 'You wanna know more, more, more about me/ I'm the girl who's kicking the Coke machine/ I'm the one who's honking at you 'cuz I left late again/ Can't you see I want you by the way I'm pushing you away?/ Don't judge me tomorrow by the way I'm acting today/ Mix the words up with the actions, do it all for your reaction/ Get tangled up in me

-With lyrics like “You’ve won me over in spite of me” and “Don’t be surprised if I love for all that you are/ I couldn’t help it/ It’s all your fault” Alanis Morissette’s “Head Over Feet” appears to be about a former tsundere who used to be big type a but after admitting her feelings became almost pure deredere.
+With lyrics like “You’ve won me over in spite of me” and “Don’t be surprised if I love for all that you are/ I couldn’t help it/ It’s all your fault” Alanis Morissette’s “Head Over Feet” appears to be about a former tsundere who used to be very Harsh, but after admitting her feelings becomes almost a pure deredere.

 Miley Cyrus' "7 Things".
 For the entire first half of the song, it's a girl going on and on about the "7 things she hates" about her boyfriend, and how their relationship is on the rocks, though she always ends her list with the fact that he 'makes her love him' as the 7th thing.
 Not only that, but at the very last chorus of the song, she goes into full deredere mode by listing the 7 things she likes about him.

-Sheryl Crow’s “Strong Enough” is a song from the a POV of an archetypal type a.
+Sheryl Crow’s “Strong Enough” is a song from the a POV of an archetypal Harsh type.
 A very tsuntsun woman wonders if her love interest is strong enough to handle the her tsuntsun tendencies; in the deredere chorus, she nearly begs him to be strong enough.

 Hatsune Miku's song "The World Is Mine" is sung from the view of the self-proclaimed "number one princess in the world!"
 Most of the song is spent bashing a boy, ordering him around and complaining that she's "not selfish," but she really just wants her "Prince" to hold her hand, take her out for sweets and call her cute.